boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 At this point I quickly found is that the crawler is going to take forever to download even a small portion of the web.
 The reason being it is single threaded.
 We can fix this pretty easily with some xargs and command line fu.
 Another issue is that dropping about a million files into a single directory as I mentioned before is probably a bad plan.
 So I am going to use the hash of the file to spread it out over directories.
 This would also make it easier to shard in the future should the need arise.

-**\*NB\*** Be careful when using hashes with URL&#8217;s.
-While the square root of the number <http://www.skrenta.com/2007/08/md5_tutorial.html> of URL&#8217;s is still a lot bigger then the current web size if you do get a collision you are going to get pages about Britney Spears when you were expecting pages about Bugzilla.
+**\*NB\*** Be careful when using hashes with URL's.
+While the square root of the number <http://www.skrenta.com/2007/08/md5_tutorial.html> of URL's is still a lot bigger then the current web size if you do get a collision you are going to get pages about Britney Spears when you were expecting pages about Bugzilla.
 Its probably a non issue in our case, but for billions of pages I would opt for a much larger hashing algorithm such as SHA 256 or avoid it altogether.

 First we change the crawler to be the below.